jiajingchen/jiajingchen.github.io/_posts/2020-11-30-post-lisp-little-schemer-part-1.md

   nav: "docs"
 ---

-The Little Schemer is an great book writen by Daniel P. Friedman and Matthias Felleisen.
+The Little Schemer is a great book writen by Daniel P. Friedman and Matthias Felleisen.
 The book introduced concepts in computer science and functional programming in Scheme/Lisp.
-It is about **recursion** at its core. (look at the cover of the book and you will soon find out!)
+It is about **recursion** at its core.
+(Check out the cover of the book and you will find out!)

 The authors mentioned in the [preface](https://felleisen.org/matthias/BTLS-preface.html) that:
 > *The goal of this book is to teach the reader to think recursively*.

-I really love the way the book is structured by asking questions from simple examples and let the reader to think and grasp the concepts along the process.
-I don't know about Lisp or Scheme language before reading the book but I was able to pick it up while reading through the questions and examples (It's fascinating!).
+I really love the way the book is structured by asking questions from simple examples and let the readers to think and grasp the concepts along the process.
+I don't know about Lisp or Scheme language beforehand but I was able to pick it up through its unique Q&A style of teaching (It's fascinating!).
 It's pretty light in the first few chapters but quickly gets quite in depth.
 Especially chapter 9 & 10.

 Here are some basic concepts: